Andrew Vaughn Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The Rays pitching staff is 12th in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have the first-ranked team ERA among all MLB pitching staffs (2.79).
+- The Rays have the top team ERA across all MLB pitching staffs (2.74).

-- Rays pitchers combine to allow 12 home runs (0.6 per game), the fewest in baseball.
+- The Rays give up the first-fewest home runs in baseball (14 total, 0.6 per game).

-- Eflin (2-0) gets the starting nod for the Rays, his third of the season.
+- The Rays will send McClanahan (4-0) out for his sixth start of the season.
+He is 4-0 with a 1.86 ERA and 37 strikeouts through 29 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.